cisco/mindmeld/docs/source/blueprints/home_assistant.rst

    >>> nlp.domains["times_and_dates"].intents["change_alarm"].entities["sys_time"].role_classifier.evaluate()
    <StandardModelEvaluation score: 100.00%, 15 of 15 examples correct>

-In the above case, the role classifier was able to correctly distinguish between "new_time" and "old_time" for all test cases.
+In the above case, the role classifier was able to correctly distinguish between ``new_time`` and ``old_time`` for all test cases.

-The application configuration file, ``config.py``, at the top level of home assistant folder contains custom intent and domain classifier model configs that are namespaced by ``DOMAIN_MODEL_CONFIG and INTENT_MODEL_CONFIG`` respectively, that can also be tuned from there (other namespaces include ``ENTITY_MODEL_CONFIG and ROLE_MODEL_CONFIG``).
-If no custom model configurations are added to config.py file, Workbench will use its default classifier configurations for training and evaluation.
+The application configuration file, ``config.py``, at the top level of home assistant folder contains custom intent and domain classifier model configurations that are namespaced by ``DOMAIN_MODEL_CONFIG and INTENT_MODEL_CONFIG`` respectively; other namespaces include ``ENTITY_MODEL_CONFIG and ROLE_MODEL_CONFIG``.
+If no custom model configuration is added to ``config.py`` file, Workbench will use its default classifier configurations for training and evaluation.
 Here is an example of an intent configuration:

 .. code:: python